top of page

 Fatigue Is Not a Failure.
 But Ignoring It Is.

 Hiring manager fatigue happens when we stack interview after interview on top of full-time jobs, add urgency without clarity, and pretend decision quality won’t suffer.
-All of that and I haven't even covered the shortage on the team that likely needed to be filled forever ago that the hiring manager is now responsible for.
-If companies are going to continue to run way too lean for turn over not to impact them drastically, the problem is far more than the hiring manager.
+All of that, and I haven't even covered the shortage on the team that likely needed to be filled forever ago that the hiring manager is now responsible for.
+If companies are going to continue to run too dangerously lean for turnover not to impact them drastically, the problem is far more than the hiring manager.

 Fatigue invites bias into the room.
-And since we are keeping real, most organizations see fatigue like this, stack additional bias to their already biased processes.
-Even those that are well intentioned.
+And since we are keeping it real, most organizations with fatigue like this are stacking additional bias onto their already biased and inefficient processes.
+Even those that are well-intentioned.
 Intention and impact are not the same.
 It shortens patience.
 It turns thoughtful hiring into checkbox exercises.
-And eventually, it leads to hires everyone feels uneasy about but no one has the energy to challenge.
+Eventually, it leads to hires everyone feels uneasy about but no one has the energy or know-how to challenge.
+Ethical hiring cannot be sustained on exhaustion.

 "Ethical hiring cannot be sustained on exhaustion."